andrew/ultimate-awesome/README.md

 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
 - [awesome-metaljs](https://github.com/matuzalemsteles/awesome-metaljs) - 😎 A collection of awesome things regarding Metal.js ecosystem.
 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
-- [awesome-language-learning](https://github.com/nachologic/awesome-language-learning) - A curated list of incredible resources for learning and mastering new languages.
 - [awesome-ec2-spot](https://github.com/nadaahm/awesome-ec2-spot) - A curated list of awesome AWS EC2 Spot related updates, open source repos, guides, blogs, and other resources.
 - [latexfetish](https://github.com/nahkampf/latexfetish) - A comprehensive list of latex clothing designers, models, photographers etc.
 - [awesome-adonisjs-packages](https://github.com/NaveenDA/awesome-adonisjs-packages) - 🎨 A curated list of delightful AdonisJS packages and resources.